 Mitral valve repair – the mitral valve is a dual-flap valve.
 If the two flaps – or leaflets – do not meet properly when the valve closes this can result in leakage which can be repaired by restoring the meeting points of the valves.
 If a mitral valve repair is carried out, the presence of the patient’s normal tissues is maintained and the best outcome is usually achieved.

-TAVI – TAVI stands for Transcatheter Aortic Valve Implantation and is a new alternative to conventional surgical replacement of aortic valves.
-It involves inserting a crimped replacement valve on a catheter usually via a small nick in the groin.
-Once in position in it is either balloon-inflated or self-expanded to replace the diseased valve return blood flow to normal.
-TAVI is thought to offer effective treatment for patients who are at high risk for conventional surgical aortic valve replacement.
+TAVI – TAVI stands for Transcatheter Aortic Valve Implantation and is a minimally invasive alternative to conventional surgical replacement of the aortic valves.
+It involves inserting a crimped replacement valve attached to a catheter usually via a small incision in the groin.
+Once in position in it is either balloon-inflated or self-expanded in the diseased valve in order to return blood flow to normal.
+TAVI is thought to offer effective treatment for patients who are considered too high risk for conventional surgical aortic valve replacement.

-Minimally Invasive Surgery (MIS) – Unlike traditional open heart surgery which is very invasive, MIS allows a heart valve to be inserted through a small incision in the groin which is far less invasive, provides a better cosmetic result, offers quicker recovery times and, potentially avoids some of the complication associated with conventional heart surgery.
+Minimally Invasive Surgery (MIS) – Unlike traditional open heart surgery which is very invasive, MIS allows a heart valve to be inserted through a small incision in the groin or chest which is far less invasive.
+This technique provides a better cosmetic result, offers quicker recovery times and potentially avoids some of the complications associated with conventional open heart surgery.
 However, at this stage MIS is not suitable for every patient and should be discussed with a healthcare professional.

 Valve replacement – valve replacement involves removing a faulty or damaged valve and replacing it with a new one made from synthetic materials or animal tissue.
 This surgery is carried out under general anaesthetic.
 The valve may need to be replaced as it has become narrowed (stenosis) or the valve is leaky (regurgitation).